 Matters of state environmental significance see schedule 2 of the Environmental Offsets Regulation 2014.

 Note: Matters of state environmental significance are prescribed environmental matters under the Environmental Offsets Regulation 2014 that require an offset when a prescribed activity will have a significant residual impact on the matter.
-A

-- matter of state environmental significance is any of the following matters: 1. regional ecosystems under the Vegetation Management Act 1999 that: - a. are endangered regional ecosystems - a. are endangered regional ecosystemb. are of concern regional ecosystems - c. intersect with a wetland shown on the vegetation management wetlands map - c.
-Intersect with a wetand shown on the vegetation management wetands map d. contain areas of essential habitat shown on the essential habitat map for an animal that is endangered wildlife or vulnerable wildlife - are located within the defined distances stated in the Environmental Offsets Policy, Department of Environment and Heritage Protection, 2014 from the defining banks of a relevant watercourse or drainage feature as shown on the vegetation management watercourse and drainage feature map; or - f. are areas of land determined to be required for ecosystem functioning ('connectivity areas') - 2. wetlands in a wetland protection area or wetlands of high ecological significance shown on the map of referable wetlands under the Environmental Protection Regulation 2008 - 3. wetlands and watercourses in high ecological value waters as defined in schedule 2 of the Environmental Protection (Water) Policy 2009 - 4. designated precincts in strategic environmental areas under the Regional Planning Interests Regulation 2014 - 5. threatened wildlife under the Nature Conservation Act 1992 and special least concern animals under the Nature Conservation (Wildlife) Regulation 2006 - 6. protected areas under the Nature Conservation Act 1992, excluding coordinated conservation areas - 7. highly protected zones of state marine parks under the Marine Parks Act 2004
+A matter of state environmental significance is any of the following matters:

+- 1. regional ecosystems under the Vegetation Management Act 1999 that: - a. are endangered regional ecosystems - b. are of concern regional ecosystems - c. intersect with a wetland shown on the vegetation management wetlands map - d. contain areas of essential habitat shown on the essential habitat map for an animal that is endangered wildlife or vulnerable wildlife or a plant that is endangered wildlife or vulnerable wildlife - e. are located within the defined distances stated in the Environmental Offsets Policy 2014 from the defining banks of a relevant watercourse or drainage feature as shown on the vegetation management watercourse and drainage feature map; or - f. are areas of land determined to be required for ecosystem functioning ('connectivity areas') - wetlands in a wetland protection area or wetlands of high ecological significance shown on the map of referable wetlands under the Environmental Protection Regulation 2019 - wetlands and watercourses in high ecological value waters as defined in schedule 2 of the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 - 4. designated precincts in strategic environmental areas under the Regional Planning Interests Regulation 2014 - threatened wildlife under the Nature Conservation Act 1992 and special least concern animals under the Nature Conservation (Wildlife) Regulation 2006 - 6. protected areas under the Nature Conservation Act 1992, excluding coordinated conservation areas - 7. highly protected zones of state marine parks under the Marine Parks Act 2004